WaIaF/Project-Forager/README.md

 Todo: **~~No idea lmaooooooooooo~~**

-Recent Changes: you can input how much item you wanna get with /getitem
+Recent Changes: Added currency and scoreboard

 **Please keep in mind that this project isn't endorsed by HopFrog and was meant to be used for a private server to have fun with my friends**